The Rhetoric of the Debt Ceiling Debate, and the Happy Cuddly Puppy Option

 Whatever else one might say about the Cato Institute, it is most definitely not a reliable lapdog for the Republican Party.
 On the debt ceiling issue, in fact, the institute's director had written a commentary in 2011 that was highly congenial to the arguments that Professor Wilentz and I have made about the Fourteenth Amendment.

 But Mr. Shapiro understood that the point of the quasi-debate was to generate (friendly) disagreement, and he gamely agreed to argue as aggressively as possible that the debt ceiling is inviolable.
-He thus made the various arguments that have been reported in the press, and tried to argue the points as well as he could (given his lack of commitment to them).
+He thus made the various arguments that have been reported in the press, and he tried to argue the points as well as he could (given his lack of commitment to them).
 If anything I write here sounds like criticism, therefore, it is aimed not at Shapiro but at the arguments that he channeled for the sake of the event.

 In any case, I came out of the event with a renewed appreciation of the extreme degree to which the debate over the debt ceiling has been driven by purely rhetorical, non-substantive arguments.
 In any debate about legal and constitutional principles, of course, the discussion will center on the meanings of words.
 Line-drawing will matter, categories will be distinguished, and so on.
 Even so, it has continued to amaze me that the people who disagree with my position on the debt ceiling have so nakedly relied on empty rhetoric.